Signed in as:

 Let others know

-Most children will be frightened that they cannot breath shout clearly " COUGH IT UP" Repeat for a few seconds .
+Most children will be frightened that they cannot breathe, shout clearly " COUGH IT UP" Repeat for a few seconds.

 Get Ready for Step 2

-Place one arm around the child's body at chest height, you should have a firm grip of the child, lean them forward and strike the center of the back with the heel of the hand 5 times.
-The strike should be in a upward motion between the shoulder blades.
-The aim is to send a vibration which will allow the throat to release the obstruction
+Place one arm around the child's body at chest height.
+You should have a firm grip of the child, lean them forward, and strike the center of the back with the heel of the hand 5 times.
+The strike should be in an upward motion between the shoulder blades.
+The aim is to send a vibration that will allow the throat to release the obstruction

-Place one arm around the child's body at chest height, you should have a firm grip of the child, lean them forward and strike the center of the back with the heel of the hand 5 times.
-The strike should be in a upward motion between the shoulder blades.
-The aim is to send a vibration which will allow the throat to release the obstruction and the child to use their cough reflexes to dislodge the obstruction.
+Place one arm around the child's body at chest height.
+You should have a firm grip of the child, lean them forward, and strike the center of the back with the heel of the hand 5 times.
+The strike should be in an upward motion between the shoulder blades.
+The aim is to send a vibration that will allow the throat to release the obstruction.
+Encourage the child to cough; this will assist in dislodging the object. n.

-At this stage you may have a doubt of the outcome, send your help to call for the emergency services if your on your own complete the process of removing the obstruction.
+At this stage, you may have doubts about the outcome.
+Send your help to call the emergency services if you're on your own complete the process of removing the obstruction.

 NOT WORKING